-^{2.} EPRA LTV is a new measure introduced by EPRA in the current year.
+2. EPRA LTV is a new measure introduced by EPRA in the current year.
 The EPRA measure differs from the Group LTV presented in Note 13 as it includes net payables and receivables, and includes trading properties at fair value and debt instruments at nominal value rather than book value.
 EPRA LTV was not presented in the financial statements as at 31 March 2022 as the measure had not yet been introduced.
 EPRA LTV would have been presented as 35.5% at 31 March 2022.

-^{3.} This measure reflects voids in the Combined Portfolio excluding only properties under development.
+3. This measure reflects voids in the Combined Portfolio excluding only properties under development.

-^{4.} This measure relates to the Combined Portfolio, excluding properties currently under development, calculated by our external valuer and includes developments that currently generate income from meanwhile use.
-Excluding all developments, the EPRA NIY is 5.4% and the EPRA topped-up NIY is 5.9%, refer to Table 2 in the Operating and portfolio review for further details.
+4. This measure relates to the Combined Portfolio, excluding properties currently under development, and are calculated by our external valuer.
 Topped-up NIY reflects adjustments of £39m for rent free periods and other incentives.

-^{5.} This measure is calculated based on gross rental income after rents payable and excluding costs recovered through rents but not separately invoiced of £9m.
+5. This measure is calculated based on gross rental income after rents payable and excluding costs recovered through rents but not separately invoiced of £9m.